John W. Herron: Creating the Commerce Court

 As Administrative Judge, in 1999 Herron issued the order creating the Commerce Court, effective January 1, 2000.
 He served as one of the two original Commerce Court judges from 2000 to 2002.
-The Commerce Court, now nearing its twenty-fifth year, is a specialized business court with a jurisdiction primarily focused on business and commercial litigation.
+The Commerce Court is a specialized business court with a jurisdiction primarily focused on business and commercial litigation.
 It was the first specialized business court in Pennsylvania, and is one of the older business court programs in the United States.
 There is one specialist business court judge assigned to each case from beginning to end.
 In Philadelphia, the Commerce Court originally had two designated judges, Herron and Albert W. Sheppard Jr., which later expanded to three assigned judges.
 During his time as a Commerce Court judge, Herron wrote numerous, sometimes lengthy, legal opinions; and overall, there are more than 1,000 Commerce Court opinions issued to date.

-Herron has called working with Sheppard to develop the Commerce Court his proudest achievement.
+"Herron has called working with Sheppard to develop the Commerce Court his proudest achievement".